 Company Overview of Universal Orlando Resort, Inc.

 Universal Orlando Resort, Inc. operates a resort in Orlando, Florida.
 Its resort amenities include theme parks, rides, shows, hotels, vacation packages, events, nightlife facilities, dining, shopping venues.
 The company was formerly known as Universal Studios Escape and changed its name to Universal Orlando Resort, Inc. in 2001.
 The company was founded in 1990 and is based in Orlando, Florida.
-Universal Orlando Resort, Inc. operates as a subsidiary of NBCUniversal Media, LLC and Universal Studios, Inc.
+Universal Orlando Resort, Inc. is a joint venture between NBCUniversal Media, LLC and Universal Studios, Inc.